 One of the biggest frustrations for engineers is the need to motivate and justify their ideas and decisions in financial terms to get funding.
 They are often confused by the financial jargon and paralysed by their inability to convert a technical solution into a financially viable one.

 Pragma has developed a training course to address this specific need in a highly practical way.
 It explains complex principles such as life cycle costing, equivalent annual cost and ROI in a logical way and life cycle through real-life case studies.

 Pragma has combined its 30 years of asset management experience with the expertise of some of our blue-chip clients to develop a unique training programme that gives engineers the competence and confidence to make data-driven and financially based asset management decisions.

 Identify the need to support decision-making with good financials which considers the full life cycle of the asset

-Compile a compelling business case to justify an improvement project based on its financial returns, investment requirements and risks
+Compile the various Financial elements for a business case to motivate or justify an improvement project

 To recognise and be able to use financial modelling, with sensitivity analysis and even scenario planning to inform decision-making

 Categorise and quantify the value of an improvement project